I Was Injured in an Accident, But I Wasn’t Wearing My Seatbelt: What Happens Now?

 Driving without a seatbelt is dangerous and illegal in Florida.
+Seat belts in Florida are required.
 But nobody’s perfect, and sometimes we forget to do the right thing.
 If you’ve been injured in a car accident and you were not wearing your seatbelt, you may think that you’re unable to file a claim for your injuries.
 However, in Florida, all hope is not lost if you failed to wear your seatbelt.

 Seat Belt Defense